For members interested in sharing and learning more about the history of Harringay and neighbouring areas.

 Historic footage from 1920 on.

-A series of eight articles on Wikipedia all thoroughly researched and referenced, if rather hurriedly written by Hugh, which together make up the first ever history of Harringay.
+A series of eight articles on Wikipedia all thoroughly researched and referenced, if rather hurriedly written by Hugh, which when published in 2007-08, together made up the first ever history of Harringay.

 6. Personal Memories Blogs

-A growing collection of memories from times past written by former residents of the area.
+A collection of memories from times past written by former residents of the area.

 Download a short pdf by Hugh about writing the first history of Harringay (click the picture to download):

 We developed a Harringay timeline on Dipity's innovative website back in 2010.
 It was a convenient way to leaf through our neighbourhood's history.
 Sadly, the Dipity website closed from late 2016.
 Moist of it survived for a till late 2019 in a version of the page on the Wayback Machine.
 However, the site seems to have relied on a Google API.
 This was disabled by Google for all Dipity timelines and now little information is accessible.

 Started by Hugh.
 Last reply by Hugh on Saturday.
 4 Replies 3 Likes